forestgrape/coronavirus/index.md

 Controlling SARS-CoV-2 is an individual, a local and global task.
 The better everybody helps to control it, the lesser the negative effects and the fewer rules and restrictions need to be put into place.

-* Choosing settings/environments supporting a healthy lifestyles.
-* Staying out of crowds and taking care even with mild respiratory disease symptoms.
+* Staying out of crowds and taking care even with mild respiratory disease symptoms, a runny nose is enough reason to stay home.
-* Giving infections time to cure.
-It is known for various virus infections that they can become persistent.
-* Respecting everybody who wants or needs (either directly since in risk group or indirectly since direct/indirect contact to risk person) to protect to do so.
 E.g. home office/school (e.g. reading)
   > much of the knowledge for this page I acquired by reading.
 Thanks to everybody making knowledge and articles available!
+* Giving infections time to cure.
+It is known for various virus infections that they can become persistent.
+* Respecting everybody who wants or needs (either directly since in risk group or indirectly since direct/indirect contact to persons who need/want to protect) to protect to do so.
+Long-term effects are hardly known and the more people there are infected the larger is the damage SARS-2 is causing.
+* Choosing settings/environments supporting a healthy lifestyles.
-* Some slowdown of life: E.g. no party weeks, going home at time, just a [healthy lifestyle](#live-healthily).
-For all including the young, a good immune system in place is important, which detects infections early, induces symptoms and clears them.
+* Some slowdown of life: E.g. no party weeks, going home at time.
+For all including the young, a good immune system in place is crucial, which detects infections early, induces symptoms and clears them.

 ### Live Healthily